timiskhakov/timiskhakov.github.io/_posts/2022-08-12-a-quic-chat.md

 Unlike TCP that takes care of transmission reliability, the UDP protocol couldn't care less about it.
 UDP does not have sessions, delivery confirmation, or packet retransmission.
 When sending data over UDP, the sender doesn't even know if the receiver is available.
 All UDP does is send packets to a specified destination.
 It is nevertheless a vital part of the stack and is widely used in certain scenarios, such as streaming or online multiplayer games.

 The absence of all these features, however, makes UDP useful for when packet loss is tolerable and transmission speed is priority.
-However, using UDP doesn't mean we can't reliably transfer data.
+Using UDP doesn't mean we can't reliably transfer data, though.
 We simply need to move ensuring reliability to an application layer protocol.
 For example, [TFTP](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) uses UDP as a transport protocol and implements some TCP features, such as packet acknowledgement and retransmission.

 ### TLS

+In the early days of the Internet, data was transmitted as is without any kind of protection.
+Effectively, any node between the client and server could potentially read it.
+Lately, when passwords and credit card numbers started to float around, it became quite a concern.
+This is when TLS, designed to provide communication security, gained popularity and wide adoption.

 Just like TCP, TLS also uses a handshake to establish a stateful TLS session: